 3. Regulatory background

-The University as a Queensland Statutory Body is required to comply with the Financial Accountability Act 2009 and the Financial and Performance Management Standards 2009, both of which specify guidelines for the provision of hospitality and entertainment.
-The University is required to ensure that appropriate guidelines are specified, that public sector standards of accountability are maintained and that there is a measure of consistency in the way in which this policy is implemented across the University.
+The University as a Queensland Statutory Body is required to comply with the Financial Accountability Act 2009.
+The Act is supported by the Financial and Performance Management Standard 2009 and the Financial Accountability Regulation 2009.
+Through the framework provided by the Act, Standard and Regulation, the University is required to ensure that appropriate guidelines are specified, that public sector standards of accountability are maintained and that there is a measure of consistency in the way in which this policy is implemented across the University.